 Stars: Cary Elwes and Robin Wright.

-An off-beat film for those who prefer their romance in a non-standard form.
-It is not my cup of tea, but it is a brilliantly executed film by some creative people.
-Critics loved it (97% on Rotten Tomatoes) the public less so (it grossed only $31 million).
-It’s well worth seeing.
+The Princess Bride is an off-beat film for those who prefer their romance in a non-standard form.
+This kind of film is not my cup of tea, but I enjoyed it.
+It is a brilliantly executed film by some creative people and excellent actors.

 Director: Matthew Vaughn.